Richard Stockton (Continental Congressman): Political career

-Stockton served the college, afterwards known as Princeton University, as a trustee 26 years.
+Stockton served the college, afterwards known as Princeton University, as a trustee for 26 years.
 In 1766 and 1767, he gave up his law practice for the purpose of visiting England, Scotland, and Ireland.
 His fame preceded him, and he was received by the most eminent men of the kingdom.
 Stockton had the honor of personally presenting to King George III an address of the trustees of the College of New Jersey, acknowledging the repeal of the Stamp Act, and his address was favorably received by the king.
 He was consulted on the state of American affairs by such notable men as the Marquess of Rockingham with whom he spent a week at his country estate.
 He met with Edmund Burke, the Earl of Chatham, and many other distinguished members of Parliament who were friendly to the American colonies.

 In Scotland, his personal efforts resulted in the acceptance of the presidency of the college by the Reverend John Witherspoon.
 Witherspoon's wife had opposed her husband's taking the position, but her objections were overcome with the aid of his future son-in-law Benjamin Rush, who was a medical student in Edinburgh.
-This was an exceedingly important event in the history of higher education in America.
-One night in Edinburgh, Stockton was attacked by a robber and he defended himself skillfully with a small sword; the surprised and wounded robber fled.
+That was an exceedingly important event in the history of higher education in America.
+One night in Edinburgh, Stockton was attacked by a robber, he defended himself skillfully with a small sword, and the surprised and wounded robber fled.

 Stockton returned to America in August 1767.
 In 1768, Stockton had his first taste of government service when he was elevated to a seat in the New Jersey Provincial Council; in 1774 he was appointed to the provincial New Jersey Supreme Court.
 In 1768 he was elected to the American Philosophical Society.

 He first took a moderate stance in the troubles between the American colonies and Great Britain.
-In 1774 he drafted and sent to Lord Dartmouth "a plan of self-government for America, independent of Parliament, without renouncing the Crown."
-This Commonwealth approach was not acceptable to the king.
+In 1774, he drafted and sent to Lord Dartmouth "a plan of self-government for America, independent of Parliament, without renouncing the Crown."
+That Commonwealth approach was not acceptable to the king.
 When Parliament resolved to raise revenue in the colonies in 1775, Stockton declared the colonies "must each of them send one or two of their most ingenious fellows, and enable them to get into the House of Commons, maintain them there till they can maintain themselves, or else we shall be fleeced to some purpose."